 That in a time of huge technological advancement, artificial intelligence and cloud software...

-There will always be a use for Microsoft Excel.
+There will always be a use for a good old spreadsheet.

-And one of the areas where Excel is still frequently used within accounting firms, is in practice management.
+And one of the many areas where spreadsheets are still frequently used within accounting firms, is in practice management.

-Many firms still choose to use Excel as the tool to manage their clients, workflows and work schedules.
+Many firms still choose to use spreadsheets as the tool to manage their clients, workflows and work schedules.

 Whilst there are some pro's which we've outlined above, there are definitely some con's.
-In fact, I believe there are 6 key reasons why using Excel to manage your clients and workflow can be detrimental as your small firm continues to grow.
+In fact, I believe there are 6 key reasons why using spreadsheets to manage your clients and workflow can be detrimental as your small firm continues to grow.

 Here we go...